manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 7. In the **Locations** page, the **Specific locations** option is selected by default.
 There are three groups of locations, each of which can be turned On or Off through its respective toggle switch.
 Turn the toggle switch **On** for **Exchange mailboxes**, but leave the toggle switches **Off** for the other two locations.
 Select **Next**. <br/>

-	**Note:** Note under the **Included** column that all mailboxes will be included in the search, although you can optionally choose specific mailboxes if you wish.
-For the purpose of this lab, leave the default value as is to search all mailaboxes.
+	**Note:** The **Included** column indicates that all mailboxes will be included in the search, but it also provides the option to optionally choose specific mailboxes if you wish.
+For this lab, leave the default value as is to search all mailboxes.

 	**Warning:** At least one location must be set to **On**; otherwise, you will receive an error.